Copper promotes the formation of blood vessels, including those that supply tumors. Depleting copper can deprive the tumor of its suppliers.

 CancerChoices ratings for copper chelation

 We rate copper chelation on seven attributes, with 0 the lowest rating and 5 the highest.
+We rate the strength of the evidence supporting the use of copper chelation for a medical benefit, such as improving treatment outcomes or managing side effects.

 See how we evaluate and rate complementary therapies ›